 Keep style in mind as you select the right pair for your trip.
 What would look best with most of what's in your suitcase?
 In general, neutral shades like black and tan are always reliable choices that you can wear every single day.
-Opt for a style with a flexible sole and enough traction to provide secure ground grip while you're walking around town and enjoying the scenery.
+Opt for a style with a flexible sole and enough traction to provide a secure ground grip while you're walking around town and enjoying the scenery.
+Also, make sure that you pack socks that pair well with your booties.
+No-show or low-profile socks are popular choices.
+Many people don’t like their socks showing when they wear booties.

 First, keep in mind that features truly matter where winter boots are concerned.
 You don't need to look far to find styles that are built with important elements.
 Insulation is key in frigid environments; it helps lock in body heat and keeps you warm whether you're skiing down the slopes or climbing up the mountain.
 Additions like faux fur are not just glamorous, they also supply additional warmth to ensure your feet don't freeze.
 Never minimize the value of a shoe that's easy to pull on and off, especially when you're traveling.
 The quicker you can step out of soaking boots and into a pair of toasty slippers or socks, the better you'll feel.
 Side zippers are key to establishing quick on and off.
 Finally, check out the outsole.
 Is it sturdy and flexible?
 Does it bend easily?
 This means it's destined to support you and provide the stability that you need in all conditions.
 Proper traction is essential during wintertime, as anyone who has ever skidded on ice or struggled through snow can attest.